 Environmental Law: An Overview

 Environmental law is a body of law that addresses issues concerning the environment, natural resources, and land use.
 The earliest legal remedies available to address environmental problems were found under the common law doctrines of trespass and nuisance.
 While these doctrines are still valid, their effectiveness has been limited by the “right to farm” laws now enacted in all fifty states.
-For more information on “right to farm” laws, please see the Urban Encroachment Reading Room.
+Please see the Urban Encroachment Reading Room for more information on “right to farm” laws.

 Congress began promulgating specific statutory protections for the environment in 1899 with the Rivers and Harbors Act, which provided a regulatory mechanism to limit pollution in the nation’s navigable waters.
 Modern environmental law began developing in the 1950s with the enactment of statutes such as the Federal Water Pollution Control Act (now referred to as the Clean Water Act (CWA)) and the Clean Air Act (CAA).

 Under this regulatory structure, APHIS is responsible for ensuring that agriculture is protected from pests and diseases.
 APHIS regulates GE crops under the Plant Protection Act (PPA).
 PPA provides the authority for APHIS to regulate GE crops as “biological control organisms” and de-regulate organisms that meet federal testing and safety requirements.
 The EPA regulates biopesticides, plants whose DNA has chemical properties and protections such as Round-Up Ready Corn and Soybeans.
 The EPA has the authority to regulate biopesticides under the Federal Insecticide, Fungicide, and Rodenticide Act (FIFRA).
-The FDA generally has authority over labeling foods containing GE components under the Federal Food, Drug, and Cosmetic Act (FDCA).
+Under the Federal Food, Drug, and Cosmetic Act (FDCA), the FDA generally has authority over labeling foods containing GE components.
 Until 2016, there were no mandatory labeling requirements for foods containing GE components because such foods were deemed to be as safe as their traditional counterparts.

 In 2016, Congress passed the National Bioengineered Food Disclosure Standard, which establishes a mandatory labeling requirement for all foods falling within the definition of bioengineered food.
 The USDA has the authority to promulgate the rules and regulations implementing this law.
 For more information, see the Biotechnology Reading Room.